-Term Paper: The Annotated Bibliography and Outline is an assignment which will assist you in completing your final paper.
+Term Paper: The Paper Proposal is an assignment which will assist you in completing your final paper.
 You will receive a handout in class detailing the expectations for each assignment.
-Your final paper will be a 10 - 12 page persuasive essay on a topic within the broad category of political institutions & their impact.
+Your final paper will be an 8-10 page persuasive essay on a topic within the broad category of political institutions & their impact.